- There are various interpretations of what a mobile CMS is, as well as the technical requirements each of them has.

 - Minimal footprint in mobile apps.
 As an alternative to REST APIs and combined with advanced filters, a GraphCMS GraphQL API response has a minimal size and presents a JSON response exactly in the shape of the request itself, getting rid of the need to reformat or aggregate data once it reaches the mobile app.
 This ensures the mobile application is as performant on any mobile device as possible.

 - Native support for poor connectivity environments.
-The GraphCMS API eliminates the need for multiple roundtrips to the API to fetch all required data, thus saving bandwidth and supporting bad connectivity and low data transfer scenarios inherent in mobile platforms.
+The GraphCMS API eliminates the need for multiple roundtrips to API to fetch all required data, thus saving bandwidth and supporting bad connectivity and low data transfer scenarios inherent in mobile platforms.

 - Auto-generated API documentation.
 Thanks to the power of GraphQL, the GraphCMS API auto-generates documentation of itself making onboarding of new developers very easy.